greenelab/deep-review/all-sections.md

 essential for a majority of proteins.
 However, this is very challenging, especially when similar solved structures (called templates) are not available in PDB.
-Over the past several decades, various computational methods have been developed to predict aspects of protein structure such as torsion angles, solvent accessibility, inter-residue contact maps, disorder regions, and side-chain packing.
-Since 2012, various deep learning architectures have been utilized, including deep belief networks, LSTM (long short-term memory), deep convolutional neural networks (DCNN), and deep convolutional neural fields (CNF) [@pNoAbBEu; @UO8L6nd].
+Over the past several decades, various computational methods have been developed to predict aspects of protein structure such as secondary structure, torsion angles, solvent accessibility, inter-residue contact maps, disorder regions, and side-chain packing.
+In recent years, various deep learning architectures have been utilized, including deep belief networks, LSTM (long short-term memory), deep convolutional neural networks, and deep convolutional neural fields (DeepCNF) [@pNoAbBEu; @UO8L6nd].

 Here we focus on deep learning methods for two representative sub-problems: